yabluko/Robak.LNU.Job-Portal/README.md

 1. Install Python on your computer (if it is not already installed).

-2. Install Django using the package manager pip by executing the following command in the command line:``` pip install django```.
+2. Install Django using the package manager pip by executing the following command in the command line:```python pip install django```.

 3. Change the directory to the project directory: cd project_name.